cqframework/cqf-exercises/README.md

 Once you have cloned the repository locally, open the repository in VSCode at the root of the repository.
 In the file explorer in the IDE, navigate to the `input/cql` folder and open any of the exercises.
 Once you're in a CQL editor, you should see syntax highlighting and error reporting, and you can also execute the CQL by right-clicking and selectin `CQL | Execute` from the popup menu, or simply by pressing `F5`.

+There are files, ig.ini and cqf-exercises.xml, that are included in this repository to satisfy a requirement in the vscode-cql plugin that have nothing to do with the exercises in this repository.
+They can safely be ignored.
+They are part of the IG process.

 For more information on the VSCode CQL plugin, refer to the [Using CQL Support in Atom](https://github.com/cqframework/atom_cql_support#using-the-cql-support-in-atom) topic in the Atom CQL Support readme.

 ## Exercises